pac4j/pac4j/README.md

 ## Versions

 The current version **1.5.0-SNAPSHOT** is under development.
+The build is done on Travis: [https://travis-ci.org/leleuj/pac4j](https://travis-ci.org/leleuj/pac4j).
-It's available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency.
+The generated artifacts are available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j) as a Maven dependency.

 The last released version is the **1.4.1**: